ShuBhamg0sain/c-assignment-coding/README.md

+//name = ARMAN TIWARI
+//st id = 20051096
-Draw a flow chart and write a c program to find the sum of odd and sum of even numbers between range 1 to N.
+//Draw a flow chart and write a c program to find the sum of odd and sum of even numbers between range 1 to N.

 #include <stdio.h>

 void main()